 - Lack of energy and sleepiness

-If you have hypothyroidism, you should eat a balanced, varied diet with foods from all food groups, especially those rich in fiber and low in fat.
+If you have hypothyroidism, you should eat a balanced, varied diet with foods from all food groups.
+Focus especially on those rich in fiber and low in fat.
 Also, you should increase daily physical activity, to maintain a healthy weight and feel better.

 Signs of hyperthyroidism